…. they were unschooled, ordinary men …. they had been with Jesus …. the crippled man healed standing with them – Acts 4:13,14

 Its good to keep in mind that the Bible was originally written in Hebrew, Aramaic, and Greek, framed within a time, history, empires, and culture in the Middle East, at the cross-roads of Asia, Africa and Europe, two or more centuries ago.
 Hence, let’s take into account the original background, context, history and culture as we read Bible passages.

-Thus avoiding the interpretation of Bible passages with our “modern eyes”, personal views/mindsets, or through the lens of our culture.
+Thus avoiding the interpretation of Bible passages with our “modern eyes”, personal views/mindsets, or through the lens of our culture and language.

 In the next section, we’re explore how our background influence our Bible reading, with interesting results;